gctronic/stm32f4-discovery-aseba/doc/bootloader-aseba.md

 linkcolor: black
 abstract: |
     The Aseba programming environment includes a bootloader protocol that can be used to upgrade nodes over different transport layers.
-    Currently, this includes TCP, HTTP, CAN and serial ports.
+    Currently, this includes CAN and serial ports, which can be tunnelled via TCP or HTTP using `asebaswitch`.
     A port of the Aseba bootloader for STM32 was implemented, supporting upgrade via CAN.
     This document presents how to use it.
 ---